Professor, Community Public Health

 "I started out as a social anthropologist in the mid-sixties," says Sally Guttmacher.
 "But because of what was going on in the world at the time, I decided anthropology was not relevant for the work I wanted to do as an "activist academic."
 At that point Guttmacher switched gears and enrolled at Columbia University, where she received an MPhil and PhD in public health.
 "I realized I had to work in an applied field - a field where I could affect social change."

 Public health concerns, particularly as they pertain to world health, are at the center of Guttmacher's work.
-After receiving her doctoral degree, Guttmacher continued at Columbia as assistant professor in the division of Socio-Medical Sciences, taught at Rutgers University in the Department of Public Administration, and then came to NYU to join what is now called the Department of Nutrition, Food Studies, and Public Health.
+After receiving her doctoral degree, Guttmacher continued at Columbia as assistant professor in the division of Socio-Medical Sciences, taught at Rutgers University in the Department of Public Administration, and then came to NYU to join what is now called the Department of Nutrition and Food Studies.

 Today Professor Guttmacher teaches full time and directs the Master Program in Community Public Health as well as the graduate summer study abroad program on International Health/Community Health in South Africa: A Society in Transition, a course she developed seven years ago.